eclipse/kiso-testing/docs/getting_started.rst

 -  ☐ **When the auxiliary does not answer (ping or else), BasicTest.cleanup_and_skip() call will result in a lock and break the framework.**
--  ☐ No test-setion will be executed, needs to be removed later.
+-  ☐ No test-section will be executed, needs to be removed later.
 -  ☒ test configuration files need to be reworked
 -  ☒ Names & configurations in the *cfg file json* are character precise class names & associated parameters.